ProjectPythia/pythia-foundations/foundations/jupyter.md

 ## Running Python in Jupyter

-1. With your Conda environment activated and Jupyter session launched (see above),create a directory to store our work.
+1. With your Conda environment activated and Jupyter session launched (see above), create a directory to store our work.
 Let's call it `pythia-foundations`.

    ![Jupyter GUI](https://i.imgur.com/J5l9f9l.png)